ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/deploying/template.md

 ## Customizing deploys

-When you install Addon Docs, a `config/addon-docs.js` file will automatically be created for you that looks something like this:
+When you install AddonDocs, a `config/addon-docs.js` file will automatically be created for you that looks something like this:

 ```js
 const AddonDocsConfig = require('ember-cli-addon-docs/lib/config');